smasuti/mybashrc/README.md

  - Trinity   (Combines src expl, ctags, nerdtree)
  - Doxygen   (Doxygen commands)

+## Note: default ctags on MAC does not work so here I have install_ctags.sh which will download the exuberant-ctags version 5.8.
+If this installation didnt work then it probably means the weblink in the install_ctags.sh is no longer valid (consider editing it).

 ### Revert back:

 If you are not happy with the look and feel.
 You can revert to your original by